-In addition, the Commission has no jurisdiction over medical personnel or physicians.
+In addition, your complaint is specifically against a medical doctor over which the Commission has no jurisdiction.
 Complaints against physicians should be made with their governing body, the Texas Medical Board.
-For your convenience one of the Board's complaint forms is enclosed; the address for submission is highlighted in yellow.
+For your convenience, a copy of the Board's complaint form is enclosed with the address for submission of the form highlighted in yellow.